zohanzafar/zohanzafar/README.md

 ## 👋 Introduction
-Hi there, My name is **Zohan Zafar**.
-I am an **Undergraduate Software Engineer** at **Sir Syed University of Engineering and Technology, Karachi**. <br><br>
+Hey there, I'm **Zohan Zafar**, a recent graduate in **Software Engineering** from **Sir Syed University of Engineering and Technology, Karachi**.
+I'm passionate about crafting clean and efficient code while solving complex problems with elegant solutions.
-I thrive in the chaotic realm of **Software Development**, where every bug squashed is a victory and every line of code is a brushstroke on the canvas of innovation.
-With a passion for clean, efficient code and a knack for turning complex problems into elegant solutions, I'm here to push the boundaries of what's possible.

 ## <br>💼 Skills: